WSO2 Mashup Server

-On December 8, 2012, the WSO2 Mashup Server was retired since its remaining functionality, JavaScript web service hosting, was folded into the WSO2 Application Server.
-WSO2 Application Server went on to eventually become a set of extensions to Apache Tomcat and JavaScript hosting was provided by Jaggery based upon Rhino.
+On December 8, 2012, WSO2 Mashup Server was retired since its remaining functionality, JavaScript web service hosting, was folded into WSO2 Application Server.
+WSO2 Application Server eventually became a set of extensions to Apache Tomcat and JavaScript hosting was provided by Jaggery based upon Rhino.

 JavaScript as a mashup composition language

-Mashups are composed using server side JavaScript in the WSO2 Mashup Server.
+Mashups are composed using server side JavaScript in WSO2 Mashup Server.
 A set of language extensions along with E4X provides domain specific features such as;